edoardocattapan/ardo.github.io/_posts/2022-11-16-think-simple.md

 Just do it.

 If it's a complicated thing that you want to do, make it simple.
-Ask what does the ideal risult look like, and what are the few most fundamental parts needed and sufficient to make it.
+Ask what does the ideal result look like, and what are the few most fundamental parts needed and sufficient to make it.
 Find a way or make a way to do it.

 Bye.